Treatment for early kidney cancer

 - Treatment for advanced kidney cancer

-Also known as observation, active surveillance is a way of monitoring kidney cancer.
-The aim is to avoid affecting how your kidney works and other side effects you may experience if you have surgery.
-It may be suggested if the tumour is less than 4 cm in diameter.
-Active surveillance might also be an option if you are not well enough for surgery and the tumours are small, or if you are older.
+Active surveillance may be suggested if the tumour is less than 4 cm in size.
+It might also be an option if you are not well enough for surgery and the tumours are small, or if you are older.

 Choosing active surveillance avoids treatment side effects, but you might feel anxious about having a cancer diagnosis without active treatment.
 Talk to your doctors about ways to manage any worries.